Euston St Pancras railway station

 Euston St Pancras railway station is a proposed station on the future Crossrail 2 line in the United Kingdom linking Hertfordshire and north-east London to south-west London and Surrey.

 Connections with surrounding stations

 The station would be integrated into Euston and St. Pancras mainline stations, as well as Euston Underground station.
 Access to King's Cross station, and King's Cross St Pancras Underground station would be via a short walk through St. Pancras station.
 A link has been proposed to Euston Square station on the Underground, created as part of Euston's reconstruction for High Speed 2.

 Location

-The platforms are proposed to be under Somers Town: from just south of the Eversholt Street and Drummond Place junction in the west, to just north of the British Library at Ossulston Street in the east.
+The platforms are proposed to be under Somers Town: from just south of the Eversholt Street and Drummond Crescent junction in the west, to just north of the British Library at Ossulston Street in the east.
 Entrances to the station are proposed to be the existing entrance to Euston Underground station, and new entrances at the corner of Eversholt Street and Grafton Place, and inside St Pancras station, by the Thameslink platforms.